Garland hits go-ahead free throws, Cavs beat Raptors 102-101 - WHIZ News

 TORONTO (AP) — Darius Garland made a pair of free throws with 4.8 seconds remaining, and the Cleveland Cavaliers rallied to beat the Raptors 102-101 on Friday night, ending Toronto’s winning streak at five games.

-Garland scored 21 points, Jarrett Allen had 16 points and 15 rebounds, and Evan Mobley scored 18 for the Cavs, who had lost their previous six games at Toronto.
+Garland scored 17 of his 21 points in the second half, Jarrett Allen had 16 points and 15 rebounds, and Evan Mobley scored 18 for the Cavs, who had lost their previous six games at Toronto.

+“They are a really good, physical, active, defensive team that tries to get you on your heels,” Cavs coach J.B.
+Bickerstaff said of the Raptors.
+“In the second half, Darius put them on their heels.”

+Allen credited Garland, a third-year guard, for keeping the Cavs composed in the final minutes.

 OG Anunoby scored 23 points but missed a jump shot in the final seconds that would have won it for the Raptors.
 Rookie Scottie Barnes, who returned after missing two games because of a sprained right thumb, couldn’t convert a tip-in on Anunoby’s late miss.